• Skip to primary navigation

 (Recipe originally published December 18, 2014, but pictures and post text have since been updated)

 Yes, yes, it’s another chia pudding recipe.
-This isn’t just any old chia seed pudding though – its ALMOND JOY chia pudding, and that makes all the difference in the world considering that almond joys are pretty much the best thing ever.
-Chocolate, coconut, and almond are all perfectly fine on their own, but together it’s sheer heaven.
+This isn’t just any old chia seed pudding though – its ALMOND JOY chia pudding, and that makes all the difference in the world considering that Almond Joy candy bars are pretty much the best thing ever.
+Chocolate, coconut, and almonds are all perfectly fine on their own, but together it’s sheer heaven.

-Chia seed pudding is one of my go-to healthy desserts.
-Between this, almond chia pudding, and my husband’s favorite, my decadent coconut chia pudding recipe, we have some form of chia pudding in the fridge all the time.
+Chia seed pudding is one of my go-to desserts.
+My husband’s favorite is a decadent coconut chia pudding, so we have some form of chia pudding in the fridge all the time.

 This recipe is a fun change of pace from other chia seed pudding recipes since it’s got layers!
 The layers aren’t just there for fun, they add a flavor contrast that you just don’t get if you mix the two pudding types together.